Whether you’re installing a new air conditioner or looking to maximize your current one, having it level is important.

 How to Level an Air Conditioner Pad

-Leveling an air conditioner pad takes expertise.
+Leveling an air conditioner pad requires expertise.
 It’s typically not a job you’ll want to try by yourself, since your air conditioner might need to be temporarily disconnected.
-This requires the help of a certified HVAC tech.
+This requires the help of a certified HVAC technician.

-If you think your air conditioner is sinking and creating problems, give Northglenn Heating & Air Conditioning, Inc. a call at 303-452-4146.
-We’ll inspect your air conditioner for any damage and then determine the best way to get it level again.
+If you’re worried your air conditioner is sinking and creating problems, give Northglenn Heating & Air Conditioning a call at 303-452-4146.
+We’ll inspect your air conditioner for any damage and then determine the best way to level it.